cjc1294/pfSensePersistence/README.md

 ## Breakout
 Service that will check if it can connect back to the listener periodically.
 If it can't, it will flush the filter rules

+## Service Shell
+Basic service to make a reverse shell